 The races and events that PSBSC runs are only possible thanks to the efforts of club members and other volunteers who take a turn to do many essential duties.
 Refer to the rotas on this page for Officer of the Day (OoD), rescue boat, timekeeper and Club night shore duty.
 If you are unable to do a duty, please first try to arrange a swap with someone else on the list.

-Click here for the 2017 duty rota.
+Click here for provisional 2019 club night rota.

 Regatta Safety Boat